 - Alistair Smythe, the inventor of many a Spider-Slayer, at least until he turned himself into a cyborg.
 Probably best remembered as the Kingpin's snarky, Super Wheel Chair-driving second-in-command in Spider-Man: The Animated Series.

 - Roger Bochs from Alpha Flight, who invented a robot called Box and controlled with a mental interface helmet; a later version allowed him to physically merge into it, making him a Genius Bruiser.

-- Morbius was this before being 'cured' by becoming a living vampire.
+- In his rewritten origin story Morbius was this before being 'cured' by becoming a living vampire.
 He won a Nobel prize but couldn't attend the ceremony due to his frailty.
 He walked with a cane and lifting a full cup of tea would break the bones in his fingers.

 Films — Live Action

 - Doctor Strangelove, although he regained the ability to walk a second before the world ended.